ncshy/Linux-Investigations/investigate_stack_x86_64/README.md

 # Investigations into a stack call

+**Investigating stack handling during a function call, on an x86-64 architecture.** <br>
-The following code was obtained by, disassembling the executable generated from the call_afunc.c, using the GNU tool 'objdump'.
+The following code was obtained by, disassembling the executable generated from the call\_afunc.c, using the GNU tool 'objdump'.
 ```
 0000000000001129 <add_vars>:
     1129:	f3 0f 1e fa          	endbr64